Child Abuse Prevention Month: Taking Action

 - Internet Safety Education: Talk to children about safe internet use and cyberbullying.

-- School-wide initiatives: Implement safe environment policies in your school to ensure student safety.
+- School-wide Safety Programming: Implement safe environment policies in your school to ensure student safety.

 - Child Abuse Reporting: Spread awareness about how to recognize and report abuse or maltreatment situations.
 This can be on bulletin boards in the teachers’ lounge, as a part of teacher coaching, and in staff meetings.